Animal tattoo

 An animal tattoo or pet tattoo is a tattoo that a person has placed on an animal, which may be for animal identification, aesthetics, or artistic purposes.
 Animal identification via tattoo is a practice within the agricultural industry, at breeding farms, in scientific laboratories, and in the identification of domesticated pets.
 Anaesthetic or other methods of sedation are commonly administered for this type of procedure, with the aim to provide minimal harm and pain to the animal.
-There is a diversity of opinion concerning the morality of animal tattooing, related to concerns about animal welfare.
+Pets may also be tattooed with a small mark to permanently indicate that they have been neutered.
+Tattooing animals for aesthetic or artistic purposes is controversial due to concerns about animal welfare.

 History

-Animal tattooing can be traced back to 2,000 B.C., where Egyptians marked their cattle with tattoos to prevent theft.
-These tattoos signified ownership of cattle and were recurrently seen in early historical records.
-Cattle tattooing became widespread in the 16th century, when Spanish explorers brought cattle to North America.
-It was common for these tattoos to be the owner's initials or the name of their ranch, as a symbol of ownership as well as identification.
+Animal marking can be traced back to 2,000 B.C., where Egyptians branded their cattle to indicate ownership and prevent theft.
+When Spanish explorers brought cattle to North America, they also brought the practice of branding.
+In the late 1800s, the U.S. Army introduced the practice of tattooing horses on their inside upper lip for identification.

-There is also evidence of animal tattooing in the first half of the twentieth century, utilised by the military.
-A newspaper article from 1910 outlined that it was common for the military to tattoo identification numbers onto horse's hooves, as armies were still operating on horsepower.
-However, these markings only lasted for approximately four months.
-Due to this, the British Army began tattooing identification numbers and letters onto the inside of horse's lips; this eventually became a common technique among military units.